Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems

 and hence \eqn{rkp}{\|r_{2k+1}\| = |y_{2k+1,2k+1}| \sqrt{p^2_{2k+2,2k+1} + p^2_{2k+3,2k+1}},} where $y_{2k+1,2k}$ and $y_{2k+1,2k+1}$ are the $2k$-th and $2k+1$-st components of $y_{2k+1}$, using the orthogonality of $v_{-k-1}$ and $v_{k+1}$.
 Thus the norm of the residual may be computed at almost no extra cost using data that is already available.
 Identical reasoning, when $\ell = 2k$ but now using \req{AV}, shows that

-and hence in this case \eqn{rk}{\|r_{2k}\| = | p_{2k+1,2k-1} y_{2k,2k-1} + p_{2k+1,2k} y_{2k,2k} |.} Note that in the exceptional case where $\delta_i = 0$, the corresponding $\|r_i\| = 0$, and thus termination will always occur at this step.
+and hence in this case \eqn{rk}{\|r_{2k}\| = | p_{2k+1,2k-1} y_{2k,2k-1} + p_{2k+1,2k} y_{2k,2k} |.} Note that in the exceptional case where $\delta_{\ell} = 0$, the corresponding $\|r_{\ell}\| = 0$, and thus termination will always occur at this step; the {\tt EKS} algorithm has generated the complete extended Krylov subspace, and the solution recovered from \req{trs} will be that of \req{tr} (in everything but the probability-zero hard case).

-The {\tt TREK} algorithm embeds solutions of \req{trs} after every computation of $v_{-k}$ and $v_k$ in Algorithm 1; at these stages the matrices $V_{2k}$ and $V_{2k+1}$, respectively, are complete, and we have the data required to solve the appropriate subproblems \req{trs}.
+The {\tt TREK} algorithm embeds solutions of \req{trs} after every computation of $v_{-k}$ and $v_k$ in {Algorithm~\req{algorithm-eks}}; at these stages the matrices $V_{2k}$ and $V_{2k+1}$, respectively, are complete, and we have the data required to solve the appropriate subproblems \req{trs}.
 Armed with such solutions, we terminate as soon as $\|r_{2k}\|$ from \req{rk} or $\|r_{2k+1}\|$ from \req{rkp} is deemed small enough.
 One further important point is that after computing $u \define A^{-1} v_{0} = A^{-1} b / \|b\|$ before we start the main loop in the {\tt EKS} algorithm, it is trivial to check for the interior case \req{trivial}.
 Thus if we check and find $\|u\| \|b\| \leq \Delta$ in {\tt TREK}, the solution is interior, and we exit\footnote{Actually, we compute $x = A^{-1} b$, exit with $x_* = x$ if $\|x\| \leq \Delta$, and otherwise continue with $u = x /\|b\|$.} with $x_* = \|b\| u$.
 For completeness we state the full {\tt TREK} algorithm (Algorithm~\ref{algorithm-trek}) \vpageref{algorithm-trek}.